KellerJordan/negative-self-influence/README.md

 ## Appendix

-What happens if we try with the Madry trainer instead (which is quite different, within the space of CIFAR-10 trainings at least)?
+What happens if we try with the Madry trainer instead (which is quite different, within the space of CIFAR-10 trainings)?

 Here's the output I got from doing so with 1000 total runs.